SMEwintel/SMEwintel.github.io/pages/index.md

 ---
 layout: page
-title: Docsy Jekyll Theme
+title: Wintel Alphabook
 permalink: /
 ---

-# Welcome to Docsy Jekyll
+# Welcome to Wintel Alphabook

 This is a starter template for a docsy jekyll theme.